madetech/academy/README.md

 We've set some objectives which we'll be supporting you to achieve during the twelve week programme:

-* Has a strong grounding in the topics required to become a modern software engineer.
+* Developed a strong grounding in the topics required to become a modern software engineer.
-* Has shipped a moderately complex greenfield application using the methods we've taught.
+* Shipped a moderately complex greenfield application using the methods we've taught.
 * Contributed code refactoring and improvements to live customer applications.
 * Taken an active part in retrospectives and showcases.
-* Taken on first line customer support / communications.
+* Been able to provide first line customer support and communications.
+* Contributed back to the Made Tech Academy to make it better for next cohort.

 ##Learning Programme: